maddisondesigns/WooCommerce-Breadcrumbs/readme.txt

 = How do I get my breadcrumbs back after disabling them? = The easiest method is just to deactivate the plugin.
 Alternatively, simply tick the 'Enable breadcrumbs' checkbox and save your settings.

+= Why don't my breadcrumbs display properly when using the Storefront theme? = Storefront wraps their breadcrumbs with some custom HTML.
+This means you need to tweak your 'Breadcrumb separator', 'Wrap before' and 'Wrap after' settings.
+See <a href="https://wordpress.org/support/topic/breadcrumbs-not-disabled/">this support post</a> for more details.

 == Screenshots ==